tiandiao123/AdvancedFindingLines/README.md

 ####2.
 Edge Detection and Finding Fitting Polynomials:
-Then, I need to use edge detection skills and sobel algorithms to compute edges' locations of the warped funstions.
+Then, I need to use edge detection skills and sobel algorithms to compute edges' locations of the warped pictures.
 After that, based on the binary pictures I get, I can use the implemented algorithms to find the fitting polynomials for the lane lines!
 Here is a demo for the polynomials I found with respect to one of pictures in the examples fold:
 Look, here is the edge detection using sobel algorithms!

 ![png](output_images/edge.png)

 Also, here is the fitting polynomials for the lane lines in the picture:

 ![png](output_images/lanelines.png)